MariosKokmo/Udacity_Nanodegree_FCND-Estimation/WriteUp.md

 ### Step 4

-In this step I implemented the function that uses the magnetometer for the yaw updates
+In this step I implemented the function that uses the magnetometer for the yaw updates.
+See equations 56, 57 and 58 of the "Estimation for Quadrotors" document.
+I also normalized the difference between the measured and the estimated yaw.

 <p align="center">
 <img src="images/Step_4_1.PNG" width="500"/>
 </p>

-and th eoutput was as follows, passing the criteria.
+and the output was as follows, passing the criteria.

 <p align="center">
 <img src="images/Step_4_2.PNG" width="500"/>